- Books, Literature, and Writing»

 "But we just got on the freeway.
 Why do you want a rest area so soon?"

-A moment’s sigh in contemplation, the wife then answers, smiling toward her husband, “To rest, reflect,” Another brief pause, she then concluded with a gleam in her eye, “To wait for awhile in a world of hurry.”
+A moment's sigh in contemplation, the wife then answers, smiling toward her husband, "To rest, reflect," Another brief pause, she then concluded with a gleam in her eye, "To wait for a while in a hurried world."